dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * A _job_ is a simpler term for a workflow instance.

-* The _workflow editor_ is the visual editor for creating workflows, which will be created as part of FOLIO v2.
+* The _Workflow Editor_ is the visual editor for creating workflows, which will be created as part of FOLIO v2.

 * The _workflow engine_ is the software that executes workflows on behalf of a user.
-It will exist quite separately from the workflow editor, which is only one way of authoring a workflow.
+It will exist quite separately from the Workflow Editor, which is only one way of authoring a workflow.

 * A _workflow language_ is a textual representation of a workflow, which can be authored by a developer.
 See [below](#expressing-workflows).
 Since this will be a domain-specific language (DSL) this may also be referred to as a _workflow DSL_.